vzaar/note-to-recruiters/ntr.md

 * Read the role.
 Do not send contractors if we specify permanent staff.
 Do not send PHP developers for a Rails position.

 ### CVs
 * Do not send us anonymous CVs - they will not be considered.
-If you send me a candidate I want to know who they are, where they've worked and whether I've seen them before.
+If you send us a candidate we want to know who they are, where they've worked and whether we've seen them before.

 ### Terms and Conditions
 * We will not sign your terms and conditions.